-Fundamentals of Teaching Dhamma
+Fundamentals of Teaching Dhamma:

 The Dhamma is practice with the body that enables the investigation of the mind, and this interrelationship is the subject of many early Buddhist teachings.
 The teacher’s role is to illucidate this.
 Yet it is not enough to simply know the texts or have meditative experiences.
 Dhamma teachers must also be skillful in the relational aspect of teaching.